awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 All work in your state machine is done by *tasks*\.
 A task performs work by using an activity or an AWS Lambda function, or by passing parameters to the API actions of other services\.

 AWS Step Functions can invoke Lambda functions directly from a task state\.
 A Lambda function is a cloud\-native task that runs on AWS Lambda\.
 You can write Lambda functions in a variety of programming languages, using the AWS Management Console or by uploading code to Lambda\.
-For more information see [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md)\.
+For more information see [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md)\.

 **Note**
 Step Functions can coordinate some AWS services directly from a task state\.
 For more information see [Service Integrations](concepts-service-integrations.md)\.